hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

     }

 To ensure the correct contracts got deployed, we validate the given Adjudicator and AssetHolder contracts.
-Please consider the criticality of this step because a manipulated/broken contract puts the Clients funds at risk.
+Please consider the criticality of this step because a manipulated/broken contract puts the Client's funds at risk.
 Go-perun comes with two handy functionalities here:

-`ethchannel.ValidateAdjudicator()` and `ethchannel.ValidateAssetHolderETH()` both checking the respective bytecode of the contract at the given address.
+`ethchannel.ValidateAdjudicator()` and `ethchannel.ValidateAssetHolderETH()` are both checking the respective bytecode of the contract at the given address.
 Note that the validation of the AssetHolder requires both addresses because this contract's code depends on the Adjudicator.

 .. code-block:: go